wazuh/wazuh-documentation/source/upgrade-guide/elasticsearch-kibana-filebeat/upgrading-open-distro.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: This section of the Wazuh documentation guides through the upgrade process of Elasticsearch, Filebeat and Kibana for Open Distro for Elasticsearch distribution.
+  :description: This section of the Wazuh documentation guides through the upgrade process of Elasticsearch, Filebeat, and Kibana for Open Distro for Elasticsearch distribution.

 .. _upgrading_open_distro: